 Qantas has failed to adequately deal with these issues in the past.
 In 2015, Jasmine Pilbrow who was travelling on a Qantas flight from Melbourne to Darwin acted to prevent a Tamil asylum seeker on board the flight from being deported to Sri Lanka.
 Qantas responded by charging Ms Pilbrow under the Civil Aviation Act, and was ordered to pay a $3500 fine to Qantas.
 Her and two other passengers were issued with lifetime bans from Qantas.

-ACCR and RACS are calling on Qantas to join with other airlines in refusing to deport people to danger:
+ACCR and RACS called on Qantas to join with other airlines in refusing to deport people to danger:

 - In June 2018, six US airlines announced their refusal to participate in transporting children who have been separated from their families at US borders.